onesoft-sudo/invention-project/README.md

 ### Next Steps
 After the installation, you should edit the `.env` file and adjust your app's settings.

+## Contributing
+Thank you for deciding to help us!
+You can submit your code by creating a pull request.
+Your code must pass the workflow checks and tests!

 ### Support
 - Email: invention@onesoftnet.ml